anthonyrka/pydzn-website/README.md

 ## What is pydzn
 pydzn or "py design" is a lightweight python library that makes it easy to design, build and serve complex websites all in python.
 It provides an api into CSS-grid for designing layouts and serve as a light-weight website builder with a built-in, and extendable, component library as well as a library for setting CSS semantic classes.

-## A website builder for python developer (not front-end developers)
+## A website builder for python developers (not front-end developers)
 The layout builder contains a debug mode allowing you to visualize the structure of your layout.
 Each named region is a slot which can be passed a sub-layout or a component in the layout's render function.

 <p align="center">